Integrating Neural Operators with Diffusion Models Improves Spectral Representation in Turbulence Modeling: Introduction

 In the current work, we investigate the use of generative AI models to overcome the spectral bias barrier.
 Surveying the recent advances in generative modeling demonstrates that generative adversarial networks (GANs) \cite{goodfellow2014generative}, normalizing flows \cite{rezende2015variational} or diffusion models \cite{sohl2015deep,ho2020denoising} are capable of generating high-quality images with spectral properties that are desirable in turbulence modeling.
 Specifically, herein we aim to utilize the diffusion models to mitigate the spectral bias in neural operators.
 Diffusion models use gradual denoising of random noise to generate samples from the target distribution.
 Since diffusion models reverse the corruption process one step at a time, during the generative process they predict the next higher frequency based on the previously generated lower-frequency component.
 This is analogous to auto-regression in frequency space, and the generated images demonstrate better alignment across the frequency spectrum.

 Recently, diffusion models have seen rapid development.
 Ho \emph{et al.} \cite{ho2020denoising} introduced the Denoising Diffusion Probabilistic Models (DDPM), which involves corruption of the signal with Gaussian noise followed by sequential denoising for retrieving signal at least from within the same distribution.
 Although DDPMs achieve high sample quality, the computational cost is high due to its requirement of a large number of sampling steps, typically 1000.
 Song \emph{et al.} \cite{song2020score} demonstrated improved training and sampling by using neural networks to accurately estimate the score, which is a denoising-time-dependent gradient field of the perturbed data distribution, and then using numerical stochastic differential equation solvers such as Langevin MCMC (Markov Chain Monte Carlo) to generate samples.
 Karras et al. \cite{karras2022elucidating}, performed a systematic investigation that helped elucidate the training and design of diffusion models by analyzing all types of diffusion models from within a common framework.
 The noise-weighted loss during training and improved sampling routines using preconditioned networks helped to bring down the number of sampling steps from $\approx 1000$ in DDPM to $\approx 30$.
 Furthermore, \cite{saharia2022palette} demonstrated the efficiency of diffusion models on a variety of image-to-image tasks.
 For example, in the image colorization problem, a grayscale image serves as a prior for the diffusion model that generates the colorized version.
 Moreover, in the image inpainting challenge, the masked version of the image serves as an effective prior to the diffusion model that generates the full image.
-Similarly, \cite{robertson2023local, robertson2024micro2d, buzzy2024statistically} used statistically conditioned diffusion models for generating heterogeneous and statistically diverse microstructures. \cite{dong2024data} builds stochastic and non-local closure models using conditional diffusion models and neural operators.
-The works in \cite{huang2024diffusionpde, kohl2024benchmarking} also present some of the recent applications of diffusion models on scientific data.
+Similarly, \cite{robertson2023local, robertson2024micro2d, buzzy2024statistically} used statistically conditioned diffusion models for generating heterogeneous and statistically diverse microstructures. \cite{dong2024data} builds stochastic and non-local closure models using conditional diffusion models and neural operators. \cite{huang2024diffusionpde, kohl2024benchmarking, wang2022deep, molinaro2024generative, lockwood2024generative} also demonstrate applications of generative AI in scientific modeling.